Azure/Multi-tenant-Landing-Zones/workshop/Readme.md

  - Fix potential errors before commiting the file
  - Commit and push your change
  - Verify that the Workflow Test-And-Upload-Dev-Artifacts are running succesfully.
- - From the Azure portal - check that you have gotten a new json file in your storage account targeted for 'dev'
+ - From the Azure portal - check that you have a new json file in your storage account targeted for 'dev'
  - Do a pull request onto master
  - Verify that the Arm-TTK tests are running
  - Merge the changes onto the master branch